pascal-vriend/MCPG-part2/README.md

 ## Running against Oink

 The solvers are designed to be validated against Oink's built-in solvers.
+Assuming /oink and /part2 live in a shared folder, from the
-From the Oink `build/` directory, register a script as an external solver with `%I` / `%O` standing for the input and output files:
+Oink `build/` directory, register a script as an external solver with `%I` / `%O` standing for the input and output files: